use-ink/ink-docs/docs/basics/cross-contract-calling.md

     --suri //Alice --salt $(date +%s)
 ```

-If succesful, this will output in a contract address for `BasicContractRef` similar to:
+If successful, this will output in a contract address for `BasicContractRef` similar to:

 ```
 Contract 5CWz6Xnivp9PSoZq6qPRP8xVAShZgtNVGTCLCsq3qzqPV7Rq